Amber Lynn: Personal life

-Amber Lynn is the sister of porn actor Buck Adams.
 Lynn met porn actor Jamie Gillis on the set of her second-ever pornographic film, and the two began a long-term relationship.

 Lynn had her first experience with cocaine on a porn set very early in her career.
 She eventually became addicted to cocaine, a drug addiction that lasted for nearly two decades.
 She once said, "I started out drinking Ketel One and slicing off crystals of Peruvian rock.
-I wound up broken down, drinking Kamchatka Vodka out of a half-pint stashed in the bottom of my purse, with my crack pipe stuffed in the lining of my jacket".
-She has been clean and sober since 2000, and occasionally works as a personal recovery assistant, helping addicts to detox.
-She also works in mainstream acting roles, as a webcam model on one of the largest cam sites online, and as a real estate agent specializing in luxury homes.
+I wound up broken down, drinking Kamchatka vodka out of a half-pint stashed in the bottom of my purse, with my crack pipe stuffed in the lining of my jacket".
+She completed full rehabilitation and has been clean and sober since April 2000, and occasionally works as a personal recovery assistant, helping addicts to detox.
+She also works in mainstream acting roles, as a webcam model exclusively on Streamate one of the largest cam sites online, and as a real estate agent specializing in luxury homes.

+Amber Lynn was one of a handful of female performers to work with fellow adult film star, John Holmes, (unknowingly) after he knew he'd been diagnosed with the HIV virus (see The Rise and Fall of The Roman Empire starring John Holmes, Amber Lynn and Ciccolina, shot on location in Rome, Italy).
+After testing, she was given a clean bill of health and continues to work in the adult industry.